Vacuum state perturbed by an oscillon: composite configurations in $\phi^4$ model: The model and its results

-Next, a new blue band appears as the value of the amplitude increases.
-This area comprises either the formation of oscillatory pulses in the central region or the emergence of two antikink-kink pairs which escape to infinity.
-For those values of $A_0$ greater than $0.90$, an intriguing aspect is revealed, i.e. this region presents multiple red peaks, as can be seen in the Fig. \ref{times_A_sigma_10} (left), which suggests the formation of two pairs which scatter symmetrically and an additional pair located at $x=0$.
+As the amplitude continues to increase, a new blue band appears.
+It comprises either the formation of a reminiscent oscillon or the emergence of two antikink-kink pairs.
+For $A_0>0.90$, an intriguing aspect is revealed as this region presents multiple red peaks, see Fig. \ref{tAs10_1}.
+These peaks suggest the formation of two pairs that scatter symmetrically, with an additional third pair located at $x=0$.

+We have also investigated how the values of $\sigma$ (i.e. the width of the initial oscillon) affect the creation of antikink-kink pairs.
+In this sense, we have explored the evolution of $\phi(x,t)$ for different values of such parameter.
+Figure~\ref{phi_A_sigma} illustrates the results of the field decay for $\sigma=1,3,5$ and $7$.
+The blue region again means oscillations around the vacuum state $\phi_0=+1$, while the red color represents an antikink-kink pair at $x=0$.
+Notice that only two regions — one in blue and one in red — are seen for small $\sigma$.
+Moreover, as $\sigma$ increases, the width of the red band (i.e. the range of amplitudes) decreases.
+Interestingly, for large $A_0$, a new blue zone appears as $\sigma$ increases.
+In contrast to $\sigma=10$, three antikink-kink pairs are not produced under these circumstances.
+This allows us to comprehend that the rise in $\sigma$ and $A_0$ offers sufficient conditions to perturb the oscillon in order to generate a more complex dynamic.

-We end this section by exploring the effects related to an initial oscillation with a different width.
-The numerical results are depicted in the Figure \ref{fig_s20} for $\sigma=20$ and different values of $A_0$.
-In this case, a single antikink-kink pair is generated by the original perturbation whose amplitude now determines the number of bounces performed by the pair.
+We also depict the evolution of $\phi(x,t)$ in the full space and the field profile at the center of mass.
+These results appear in Figure \ref{fig_s20} for $\sigma=20$ and different $A_0$.
+A single antikink-kink pair is generated as a consequence of the original perturbation.
+The amplitude of the original oscillon now determines the number of bounces performed by that pair.
 For instance, when $A_0=0.55$, the initial configuration oscillates and briefly separates.
 However, it lacks sufficient kinetic energy and hence the pair collides.
-Only after this first collision, the process of complete separation of the pair begins.
-Interestingly, we see that the pair formation occurs only after two collisions (which corresponds to a first-order two-bounce window) for $A_0=0.53$.
-In the last case, the solution formed when $A_0=0.5346$ remains trapped for a long time, i.e., it performs three complete collisions ({\it{with a second-order three-bounce window near to a seventh-order two-bounce one}}) and only then the antikink-kink pair escapes to the infinity.
-Again, these results emphasize the role played by the energy transfer mechanism during the generation of antikink-kink pairs due to an original Gaussian perturbation.
+Only after this first collision, the process of complete separation begins.
+Interestingly, we see that the pair formation occurs only after two collisions for $A_0=0.53$.
+In the last case, the solution formed when $A_0=0.5345$ remains trapped for a long time.
+It performs three complete collisions and only then the antikink-kink pair escapes to infinity.